 Let’s talk about the worst of the worst headaches… The Migraine.

 Unfortunately, Migraine headaches are known to be complex in nature.
-The origin or root causes are often difficult to diagnose, leaving many sufferers in a painful predicament without a true north.
+That’s because the origin or root causes are often difficult to diagnose, leaving many sufferers in a painful predicament without a true north.
 Although migraines remain a poignant focus of clinical studies, there are still a lot of unanswered questions.

-If there’s one thing we are learning, it’s that each migraine headache is like a snowflake; each one unique in their own nature and varies with each individual’s DNA and family history.
-What we can find are patterns that may help to create a basis for understanding our own pain and form collective solutions.
-Let’s dive into some of the most frequently asked questions to decode and understand migraines and cannabis.
+If there’s one thing we are learning, it’s that each migraine headache is like a snowflake.
+In other words, each one is unique in its own nature and varies with each individual’s DNA and family history.

 1. What are the common root causes of chronic migraines?